Personal information protection policy

 Solid Fuel Appliances and Fireplaces

-The City of Westmount has adopted a new by-law restricting the use of wood-burning appliances on its territory.
-The by-law targets the use of wood-burning fireplaces and is in line with the mission of the Eco-responsible Westmount Initiative and our desire to be part of the solution to the climate crisis.
+In 2023, the City of Westmount adopted a by-law restricting the use of wood-burning appliances on its territory.
+The by-law targets the use of wood-burning fireplaces and is in line with the mission of the Clean Westmount Initiative and our desire to be part of the solution to the climate crisis.

-As of September 1st, 2024, it will be forbidden to install or use any heating or cooking appliance or fireplace that uses solid fuel (e.g. wood-burning stove or fireplace, new or pre-existing) in all Westmount’s residential buildings, unless the appliance has an emission rate equal to or less than 2.5 grams of fine particles per hour into the atmosphere.
+As of September 1, 2024, it is forbidden to install or use any heating or cooking appliance or fireplace that uses solid fuel (e.g. wood-burning stove or fireplace, new or pre-existing) in all Westmount’s residential buildings, unless the appliance has an emission rate equal to or less than 2.5 grams of fine particles per hour into the atmosphere.
 The appliance must be certified for its emission rate by at least one of the following:

-• Owners who choose not to replace their appliances or bring them up to standard will no longer be able to use them, except in the event of a power outage lasting more than 3 hours.
+• Owners who choose not to replace their appliances or bring them up to standard may no longer use them, except in the event of a power outage lasting more than 3 hours.

 • The use of filters or ecological logs does not guarantee the environmental efficiency of the appliance.
 Only appliances that are certified (EPA or Polytest) or comply with the CSA/B415.1-10 standard are authorized.